Use the links below to quickly navigate to the information you are looking for:

 - Legal claims - The processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity.

-- Substantial public interest - The processing is necessary for reasons of substantial public interest, on the basis of Union or Member State law.
+- Substantial public interest - The processing is necessary for reasons of substantial public interest, on the basis of law.

 - Healthcare - The processing is necessary for healthcare purposes and is subject to suitable safeguards.

-- Public health - The processing is necessary for public health purposes and is based on Union or Member State law.
+- Public health - The processing is necessary for public health purposes and is based on law.

-- Archive - The processing is necessary for archiving, scientific or historical research purposes, or statistical purposes and is based on Union or Member State law.
+- Archive - The processing is necessary for archiving, scientific or historical research purposes, or statistical purposes and is based on law.
 Member States can introduce additional conditions in relation to health, genetic, or biometric data.